ibrouchene/VehicleDetection/writeup.md

 #### 3. Overlapping windows

 As we can see, for a single car on the image we might get multiple hits.
 We need to combine those hits in order to have a single object, and it will also help getting a bounding box that best fits.
 For this purpose we use the heat map approach from the lesson.
 Code is to be seen in cells 19 and 20.
 A low threshold for the heatmap was chosen in order to have a positive detection of the car on the image test3.jpg.
-This might be making the pipeline more vulnerable to false positives, but the tracking process is expected later to add the last bit of robustness towards false detections.

 ![alt text][image8]
 ![alt text][image9]